httpwg/http-extensions/draft-ietf-httpbis-replay.md

 processing a request that might be replayed.

 User agents that send a request in early data are expected to retry the request when receiving a 425 (Too Early) response status code.
-A user agent MAY do so automatically, but any retries MUST NOT be sent in early data.
+A user agent SHOULD retry automatically, but any retries MUST NOT be sent in early data.

 In all cases, an intermediary can forward a 425 (Too Early) status code.
-Intermediaries MUST forward a 425 (Too Early) status code if the request that it received and forwarded contained an `Early-Data` header field.
+Intermediaries MUST forward a 425 (Too Early) status code if the request that it received and forwarded contained an Early-Data header field.
 Otherwise, an intermediary that receives a request in early data MAY automatically retry that request in response to a 425 (Too Early) status code, but it MUST wait for the TLS handshake to complete on the connection where it received the request.

-The server cannot assume that a client is able to retry a request unless the request is received in early data or the `Early-Data` header field is set to "1".
+The server cannot assume that a client is able to retry a request unless the request is received in early data or the Early-Data header field is set to "1".
 A server SHOULD NOT emit the 425 status code unless one of these conditions is met.